 Having the right credit card payment processing solution (or solutions) for your business matters to both merchants and consumers.
 While one solution might seem great for the business owner, ultimately the right choice will be the one that makes a customer’s buying experience frictionless.

 Working with a payments partner like Payline will provide you with secure and flexible credit card payment processing solutions that can be tailored to the needs of you and your customers.
-We also offer solutions for medical practices as well as growing businesses with our enterprise business solutions.
+We also offer merchant services solutions for medical practices as well as growing businesses with our enterprise business solutions.
 Recently, Payline also began offering a merchant cash advance solution called Payline Capital, designed for businesses who need a flexible funding option to see their business reach new heights.

 Make sure that your business is receiving the best rates for credit card payment processing when you work with Payline.
 A dedicated representative can even walk you through your current processing statement and highlight the areas in which you could be saving significant amounts of money.